pyelicz/pyelicz.github.io/privacy/1.2/en.md

 <li>Address details</li>

 <h3 class="title-l1" >2.
 How to use the collected information</h3>
-<p> AceMarkUse the collected data for some or all of the following purposes:</p>
+<p> AceMark use the collected data for some or all of the following purposes:</p>
 <li>Provide and maintain services</li>
 <li>Notify you of changes to our services</li>
 <li>Allows you to participate in the interactive functions of our services at the time of selection</li>